Stagehand

 In short

-Stagehand — Open-source SDK for building resilient browser agents with natural language.
-Best for Developers building web scraping agents that need to survive site redesigns, QA teams automating end-to-end tests on dynamic websites with frequent UI changes, Data extraction pipelines requiring structured output with Zod validation.
+Stagehand — Open-source SDK for building browser agents with self-healing actions.
+Best for Developers building web scraping agents that survive site redesigns, QA teams automating end-to-end tests on dynamic websites, AI engineers creating agents that need reliable browser control.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.